olivierrr/1kb-space-invaders/README.md

 classic game space invaders in just under 1kb!

-i wasn't able to implement some things due to size limitation but it's still playable
+i wasn't able to implement some features due to size limitation but it's still playable